anyscale/ray-serve-llm-perf-examples/docs/SETUP.md

 2. Build NIXL 0.6.1 against the custom UCX installation
 3. Verify the installation using the test script

-See [DEBUGGING.md](DEBUGGING.md) for verification procedures.

-### Why UCX?

-UCX with SRD (Scalable Reliable Datagram) backend provides:
+### Why UCX with SRD?

-- Proper EFA support on AWS p5 instances
-- Significantly better performance than misconfigured libfabric
-- Correct rdma/verbs usage
+- **Correct functionality**: libfabric had data corruption issues with vLLM at time of writing
+- **Performance**: 10-12 GB/s cross-node bandwidth on EFA
+- **EFA support**: SRD backend optimized for AWS EFA

+Without proper UCX configuration, network can be 5-10x slower or have correctness issues.

 ## Environment Setup